 Modi's barrister, Hugo Keith, informed the court of an extortion attack earlier on Wednesday when two inmates entered his cell and kicked him to the floor and punched him in the face.

-- Nirav Modi's five-day extradition trial begins in UK
+- Nirav Modi's lawyers rely on Assange extradition block for final hearings in UK

 "It is obvious that it was a targeted attack following renewed media coverage recently in which Modi is wrongly referred to as a billionaire diamantaire," said Keith, accusing the Indian government of having "thoroughly blackened" Modi's name as a "world-class schemer".